General Data Privacy Statement for Schüco International KGPrint page

 c) Persistent cookies (e.g. the function “stay logged in on this computer”) remain on your end device and are automatically deleted after a specified period of time, which may differ depending on the cookie.
 You can delete the cookies at any time in the security settings of your browser.

-The legal basis for this data processing is art.
+The legal basis for this data processing is Art.
 6 para.
-1 lit. f) GDPR in conjunction with section 15 of the German Telemedia Act.
-Our main concern is this website’s operation and the safeguarding of its basic functions.
+1 letter f) GDPR in conjunction with Section 15 of the German Telemedia Act (TMG).
+Our interest is to operate and ensure the basic functions of this website.

 5. Deletion and blocking of personal data